Phishing is a malicious email attempt to obtain sensitive information by disguising as a trustworthy website, person, or company.

 Types of Phishing

 Spear Phishing: Targeted, sophisticated phishing messages personalized to victims.
 Spear phishers learn about the victim by spying on their personal email, social media and other online habits.
-The perpetrators use the information they have gatherd to portray themselves as a legitimate entity and will create tailored messages to your interests in order to steal personal information such as your Andrew ID and password.
+The perpetrators use the information they have gathered to portray themselves as a legitimate entity and will create tailored messages to your interests in order to steal personal information such as your Andrew ID and password.

 Smishing: Phishing conducted via SMS text messages.
 Smishing is a security attack in which the user is tricked into downloading malware onto their smart phone or device.